andikleen/pmu-tools/README.md

 # Recent new features:

 * toplev now gives suggestions on how to get better sampling events, and also got better at selecting them in the first place.
+In addition it can now suggest how to get more details on the bottleneck by enabling its children nodes.
 * toplev can now add whole sub trees with --nodes 'nodename*'.
 Useful to drill down in specific areas while still keeping multiplexing overhead under control.
 * pmu-tools is now generally python3 clean (but still runs with python2 by default).
 One exception